NoxNecro/Another-Eden-AutoHotkey/README.md

 - **Transparency:** Users cannot directly inspect the logic of the executable, which might raise concerns about its functionality.
 - **Debugging:** Debugging issues within the executable can be more challenging due to the lack of access to source code.

-## Which to Choose:
+### Which to Choose:
-- **AHK File:** If you want to foster a community of users who can learn from, modify, and contribute to the script, providing the AHK file is a good choice.
+- **AHK File:** If you want to learn from, modify, and/or contribute to the script, using the AHK file is a good choice.
-- **EXE File:** If your aim is to offer a hassle-free experience for users who simply want to use the macro without any coding involvement, providing the compiled executable is preferable.
+- **EXE File:** If your aim is to get a hassle-free experience and simply want to use the macro without any coding involvement, using the compiled executable is an option.

-Consider providing both options to cater to different user preferences.
-This way, users can choose the option that best fits their needs and level of expertise.
+###My personal Opinion
+I personally prefer using the .AHK file, as that is the one I extensively test while coding.
+If you need help or have an issue this is also the file I will ask you to try in case the problem lies with the .exe file instead of the program itself.
+In the end you'll have to choose between convinience and usability.